60+ Traditional Greek Foods to Try (IMMEDIATELY)

 Keftethes are simply delicious sounding Greek meatballs.

-Apparently, it’s a famous Greek appetizer, that’s commonly served as a part of a meze platter.
+Apparently, it’s a famous appetizer, that’s commonly served as a part of a meze platter.
 But, you’ll also see it being eaten with tzatziki sauce, and pita bread.

 28. Yemista